Marcelotsvaz/vaz-projects/readme.md

 The project consists of a Django application running on multiple EC2 instances within an Auto Scaling group.
 Traffic is routed to these instances using Traefik as the load balancer.
 A self-managed PostgreSQL instance is used as the database.
 Static and user-uploaded files are served through CloudFront.
 ![Architecture Overview Diagram](doc/architectureOverview.drawio.svg)

+GitLab is used for continuous integration and continuous delivery.
+Development takes place on feature branches.
+New commits trigger a pipeline, which builds container images, runs tests, and deploys to a staging environment.
+A successful merge to the production branch triggers deployment to the production environment.

+A Grafana/Prometheus/Loki stack is used to monitor user activity, application performance and instance resource utilization as well as ingesting logs for different services.

 ## Running Locally